kibook/s1kd-tools/s1kd-instance/README.md

 -l &lt;lang&gt;
 Set the language and country of the data module instance.
 For example, to create an instance for US English, lang would be "en-US".

+-I &lt;iss&gt;
+Set the issue and inwork numbers of the data module instance.
+By default, the issue and inwork number are taken from the source data module.

 -o &lt;file&gt;
 Output data module instance to file instead of stdout.